 An aviation negligence case is complex, often requiring an understanding of the mechanics of operating an aircraft, manufacturing of an aircraft and federal regulations.
 Padberg, Corrigan & Appelbaum is a Missouri and Illinois aviation accident law firm that is uniquely qualified to represent surviving victims of an airplane crash, as well as families of individuals fatally injured around the country.
 Our co-founder and partner, attorney Matthew Padberg, is an instrumented rated pilot who has been flying for over 25 years.
 His experience in training pilots and flying aircraft provides detailed insight into the complications associated with aircraft crashes, making Matt one of the most recognized aviation accident attorneys in Missouri and the Midwest.
 Matt, along with the rest of the Padberg, Corrigan & Appelbaum team, perform a careful and thorough investigation when representing the victims of plane accidents.

-Notable Aviation Accidents Cases
+Notable St. Louis Aviation Accident Attorneys Cases

 A confidential settlement for the family of a 60-year-old woman who died in commuter plane crash.